A family's mental health journey out of crisis: Swimming Upstream

 This is Part 1 of KUOW's three-part series, "Swimming Upstream."
 This collection of stories details the mental health-focused journey of one Seattle-area family through crisis.
 KUOW is not using the shared last name of the father and children, to protect the children's identities.

-very time Tynikki Arnold walks out of her compact apartment, before the noise spills in from the shopping center across the street, her last steps through the entryway travel past a makeshift shrine of new routines.
+Instead, she’s set up her compact apartment so that every time before she leaves, before the noise and temptation spill in from the all-hours shopping center across the street, her last steps through the entryway travel past a makeshift shrine of new routines.
 A neon rainbow of envelopes spreads across the wall, each envelope marked for a day and chore of the week.
 Below hangs a handwritten poster titled ‘Daily Schedule,’ listing the first two steps as ‘wake up,’ then ‘wake kids up.’
 Alongside, an erasable monthly calendar has fallen partly out of use, out of sync with this afternoon in May.

 For Tynikki , it's been the fight of her life to arrive at these family routines, and to be settled in this one-bedroom apartment in Lynnwood that she shares with her two children — daughter Vay, who’s almost 5, and son Messiah, who’s nearly 2.